 A family doctor who has closed his medical practice in a small New Zealand town will reopen for business next month as a brothel-keeper.

 Neil Benson wound up his general practice in the seaside settlement of Coopers Beach, 220 miles north of Auckland, in a bitter row with his local health authority over after-hours rostering.

 Licensed brothels are legal under New Zealand law and last week a court granted him an operator's certificate for his former surgery.

-tourists and locals: Running a brothel is about providing a private service and maintaining confidentiality.
+for tourists and locals: Running a brothel is about providing a private service and maintaining confidentiality.
 That is what my medical practice was about, so it's not a big leap really.
-The standards of my medical practice were high and that will cross
+The standards of my medical practice were high and that

 The US Congress just passed a poorly thought out law, based on the FALSE assumption that American men who seek foreign romance are mostly criminals and abusers.
 This law then takes away the privacy rights of these American men forcing them to jump